Atsuto Uchida: Schalke 04

 On 13 June 2010, German club Schalke 04 announced that they had signed the Japanese international to a three-year contract for €1.3 million.
-It came after when they sold Rafinha to Genoa.
+It came after when the club sold Rafinha to Genoa.

-Uchida made his Schalke 04 debut, where he played the whole game, in a 2–0 loss against Bayern Munich in the DFL-Supercup.
-Soon after, Uchida made his league debut for the club in the opening game of the season, coming on as a second–half substitute for Joël Matip, in a 2–1 loss against Hamburger SV.
-After being absent out from the first team, due to injury in September, he returned to the first team on 25 September 2010, in a 2–2 draw against Borussia Mönchengladbach.
-After returning to the first team, Manager Felix Magath commented on Uchida's performance, saying: "He still lacks physical robustness, but he sets the best accents forward."
-Four days later, on 29 September 2010, he made his Champions League debut for the club, starting the whole game, in a 2–0 win over Benfica.
-After missing one match, Uchida made his return to the starting line-up in the right–back position against Stuttgart on 16 October 2010 and the match resulted in a 2–2 draw.
-He then helped the club's defence by keeping three clean sheets in a row between 4 December 2010 and 18 December 2010.
-After missing out throughout January, due to international commitment for the 2011 AFC Asian Cup, Uchida made his return to the starting line-up against Borussia Dortmund on 4 February 2011 and helped the club's defence keep a clean sheet, in a 0–0 draw.
-This was followed up by helping the club another clean sheet, in a 1–0 win against SC Freiburg.
+Uchida made his Schalke 04 debut, starting the whole game, in a 2–0 loss against Bayern Munich in the DFL-Supercup.
+He made his league debut for the club in the opening game of the season, coming on as a second–half substitute for Joël Matip, in a 2–1 loss against Hamburger SV.
+However, he missed three match in early–September, due to an injury.
+But Uchida made his return from injury, coming on as a second–half substitute, in a 2–2 draw against Borussia Mönchengladbach on 25 September 2010.
+After returning to the first team, Manager Felix Magath commented on his performance, saying: "Uchida still lacks physical robustness, but he sets the best accents forward."
+Four days later, on 29 September 2010, Uchida made his Champions League debut for Schalke 04, starting the whole game, in a 2–0 win over Benfica.
+After missing one match, he made his first league start in the right–back position for the club, in a 2–2 draw against Stuttgart on 16 October 2010.
+Uchida helped Schalke 04's defence by keeping three consecutive clean sheets between 4 December 2010 and 18 December 2010.
+After missing out throughout January, due to international commitment for the 2011 AFC Asian Cup, he made his return to the starting line-up and helped the club's defence kept a clean sheet, in a 0–0 draw against Borussia Dortmund on 4 February 2011.
+This was followed up by helping Schalke 04 kept another clean sheet, in a 1–0 win against SC Freiburg.
 Following a 2–1 win against Eintracht Frankfurt on 12 March 2011, Uchida wore a shirt which in response to the Tōhoku earthquake and tsunami, saying: "Dear friends in Japan.
 Hoping that many lives will be saved.
 Let's stand together.
 This misfortune is very, very close to me.
 I keep in touch with Japan."
 Since returning to the first team, he managed to regain his first team place in the right–back position for the rest of the season.
-On 13 April 2011, Uchida became the first Japanese footballer to play for a team that reached the semi-finals of the Champion's League.
-Despite the club did not reach the final, Uchida came on as a late second–half substitute for Peer Kluge, as the club beat MSV Duisburg 5–0 in the DFB-Pokal Final.
-In his first season at Schalke 04, Uchida went on to make the total of 43 appearances in all competitions.
+On 13 April 2011, Uchida made history by becoming the first Japanese footballer to play for a team that reached the semi-finals of the UEFA Champion's League by helping the club beat Inter Milan 7–4 on aggregate.
+Despite Schalke 04 failing to reach the UEFA Champions League final, he came on as a late second–half substitute for Peer Kluge to help Schalke 04 beat MSV Duisburg 5–0 in the DFB-Pokal Final.
+In his first season at the club, Uchida went on to make the total of 43 appearances in all competitions.